The Complete Old School New Body Review

 How Does Old School New Body Work?

-I mentioned earlier that their are a series of workout phases and a method used during the F4X workouts and through the Old School New Body Program.
+I mentioned earlier that there are a series of workout phases and a method used during the F4X workouts and through the Old School New Body Program.
 Let’s take a closer look at what exactly the program contains and how it works when followed fro beginning to end.
+I plan to go through all of the details in my Old School New Body review so let’s take a deep dive into the program.

 The main course book is highly comprehensive and a fun read, but its not fluff-filled junk.
 Early on you are introduced a bit more to the authors and how the F4X protocol works.
 You will then determine what your goals are and pick a phase to start with.
 You can follow each phase all the way through if you are just starting out, or you can pick-up in second, or third phases if you are already at an intermediate or advanced level of fitness.